Where are they now? - Others

 backing band then became the core of the touring band for

-Jeff Lynne's ELO from 2014 to the present, which includes
+Jeff Lynne's ELO from 2014, which included, among others,

 Pomeroy (bass), McDonald (lead guitar, backing vocals), Iain Hornal (ex-Yes